YuLab-SMU/DOSE/docs/deeprare-inspired-dose-development-plan.md

 - no new required runtime dependency is introduced
 - invalid organism, ontology, input, and ID combinations return actionable errors before enrichment is called
+- `input = "phenotype"` and `target = "both"` return actionable "not yet enabled" errors until their scientific and data contracts are active

 ### Phase 1: gene-based disease interpretation